Shubham30116/Shubham30116/README.md

 I think &nbsp; **"Every big solution starts with a curious mind and a willingness to play."** &nbsp; :) &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;

-> I am an undergraduate Computer Science student at **IIT Jammu** with a strong foundation in **C, C++ and Python**.
+> I am an undergraduate Computer Science student with a strong foundation in **C, C++ and Python**.
 I have a deep curiosity for solving problems — whether it's debugging tricky code, building computer vision systems, or exploring new technologies just to see how they work.
 I love turning ideas into real projects and am always looking for the next challenge to crack.
 Beyond tech, I enjoy **playing games**, **cricket**, **exploring new places and concepts**, and diving into anything that sparks my curiosity.
 For me, building something from scratch is not just coding — it's **play**.

 ---